 Overall, I’m very excited about these new updates to Republic Wireless.
 I think the company is going in the right direction to reduce cell phone payments, and these new changes will make it a stronger competitor.
 I’ve decided that Emily should upgrade to the Moto X (she hasn’t yet agreed, as you’ll read about on Wednesday), and me missing out on this upgrade makes me miss Swype more than usual!

 Right now you can only sign up for the old phone and plan, but on the Republic Wireless website you can sign up to get notified when the Moto X becomes available.
-If you sign up for the beta plan with our referral link or through the ad below you will get a $19 credit on your account.
 We will update you all again when the new phone is finally released!
 Update: The Moto X is now available!